ekacnet/cubism-es/README.md

 In git repositories, main or master are usually considered root branch but you usually have just one of them (either `main` or `master`) not both.

-So why 2 here ?, as of Mayu 2024 I (Matthieu) still have hope to get in touch with the original maintainer of `cubism-es` and that's why I maintain a stack of diff against his root branch: `master` but that starts to be annoying when you want to use a more up to date and maintained version, that's why I created the `main` branch with what I think is a stable version of the code.
+So why 2 here ?, as of Mayu 2024 I (Matthieu) still have hope to get in touch with the original maintainer of `cubism-ng` and that's why I maintain a stack of diff against his root branch: `master` but that starts to be annoying when you want to use a more up to date and maintained version, that's why I created the `main` branch with what I think is a stable version of the code.

 ## Documentation
 For more information, please visit square/cubism's [home page](http://square.github.io/cubism/) and [wiki](https://github.com/square/cubism/wiki), this version should support the same API.